bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 45°
-- Cloudy
+- Rain
-- 71% humidity
+- 77% humidity
 - 11 mph wind
-- 85% cloud cover
+- 88% cloud cover
 - 14 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
-- 0.31 inches of snow and 0.23 inches of rain expected in the next 48 hours
+- 0.31 inches of snow and 0.22 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>